Based in Vancouver. Travelling the world through sounds and airwaves…

 For 3 years (2012-2013-2014), I was the musical director of the Western Canada chapter of LE DÎNER EN BLANC, the classy flash mob picnic organized by THE SOCIAL CONCIERGE that took place in Victoria (BC), and Vancouver (BC).
 Booked/put together live bands and supplied dinner/dance music.

-Since 2010, I am part of the board of directors of the VANCOUVER LATIN AMERICAN FILM FESTIVAL, a not-for-profit organization with the mission to provide a forum for the promotion and exhibition of Latin American cinema in Vancouver.
+Between 2011 and 2019, I was part of the board of directors of the VANCOUVER LATIN AMERICAN FILM FESTIVAL, a not-for-profit organization with the mission to provide a forum for the promotion and exhibition of Latin American cinema in Vancouver.
 This annual festival encourages dialogue among cultures, and explores and celebrates the art of contemporary Latin American and Latin-Canadian filmmaking.
 The festival is taking place the last week of August every year.
 VLAFF’s mandate is the encouragement and appreciation of motion pictures as a medium of art, information and education.
 Since 2003, VLAFF has provided audiences with the unique opportunity to watch inspiring films and interact with guest filmmakers from across Latin America and the diaspora.
-Our special screenings also allow me to do the music selection for all to enjoy.
+Special screenings also allowed me to do the music selection for all to enjoy.